mrrwa/NceCabBus/README.md

 ```

+## USB Interface and Cab Bus Command Reference Excel Spreadsheet
+Paul Hardey has compiled and documented many helpful USB Interface and CabBus Commands and Responses into [an Excel Spreadsheet here](docs/Loco-Address-USB-Cab-Bus.xlsx)

 ## Example DIY Strip-board RS485 Transceiver
 These two pictures show how you can build your own RS485 interface with a bit of Strip-board and a RS485 chip to get started with interfacing to a NCE Cab Bus